2007 MTV Europe Music Awards

-The 14th annual MTV European Music Awards were held at the Olympiahalle in Munich, Germany on 1 November 2007.
+The 2007 MTV Europe Music Awards were held at the Olympiahalle in Munich, Germany on 1 November 2007.
 The show received a total of 78 million votes, the most in MTV Europe Music Awards history.

 Foo Fighters opened the show, with frontman Dave Grohl hosting the VIP 'Glamour Pit' area, interviewing celebrities live on air.
 Other performances on the night included Avril Lavigne, Amy Winehouse with "Back to Black", Tokio Hotel, will.i.am and Babyshambles.

 Presenters on the night included Joss Stone, model Lily Cole, R.E.M.'s Michael Stipe and F1 driver Lewis Hamilton.